File SMDialog.mys

 As for events, once you have the button variable, you can read/change its properties.

-See Button for complete list of properties.
+See Component for complete list of properties.

-local B1 = smDialog:addPaletteButton("B1", 0, 0, 180, 25, "My button caption")
+local B1 = smDialog:addButton("B1", 0, 0, 180, 25, "My button caption")

 B1.CaptionHorizontalAlign = ALIGN_LEFT